dddrrreee/cs140e-win19/labs/lab4-uart/lab.md

 What you should do:

    1. Show us the working `my-uart.c` code.
+It should make it clear why you did what you did, and supporting reasons --- i.e., have page numbers and partial quotes for each thing you did.

    2. Show us that `1hello-inf.bin` works when linked with your UART implementation.
    3. If your bootloader works: show that it does so with your UART